Thank you for sending your enquiry! One of our team members will contact you shortly.

 Understanding Ourselves and Others for Government

-- How can we discern which aspects of this behavior are appropriate—required by our role in government—and which are not?
+- How can we determine which behaviors are appropriate for our roles in government operations and which are not?

-- How can we adapt our behavior to prevent the causes of conflict or to defuse conflicts caused by others?
+- How can we modify our behavior to prevent or resolve conflicts, particularly those arising from interactions with others?

-- What do we mean by Effective Communication in potential and actual conflict situations within a public sector context?
+- What constitutes effective communication in situations of potential or actual conflict within a government context?

 Emotional Intelligence for Government

-- The impact of emotions in both creating and managing conflict.
+- The role of emotions in both creating and managing conflict within government settings.

-- The significance of understanding our “EQ” (emotional intelligence) as opposed to the more-standard IQ.
+- The significance of understanding our Emotional Quotient (EQ) as opposed to the more conventional Intelligence Quotient (IQ).

 - The five stages of Goleman’s Emotional Intelligence model: